Building a Mobile Chat App Using Realm – Data Architecture

 Rate this code example

-This article targets developers looking to build the Realm mobile database into their mobile apps and (optionally) use MongoDB Realm Sync.
+This article targets developers looking to build Realm into their mobile apps and (optionally) use MongoDB Atlas Device Sync.
 It focuses on the data architecture, both the schema and the partitioning strategy.
 I use a chat app as an example, but you can apply the same principals to any mobile app.
 This post will equip you with the knowledge needed to design an efficient, performant, and robust data architecture for your mobile app.

 RChat makes an interesting use case for several reasons: